How To Build Your Own Polytunnel

 Contents

-Everyone and their grandmother seems to be building or buying polytunnels these days – and for a good reason.
-They’re an absolutely amazing gardening tool that extend the growing season, protect your garden from the elements, and ultimately increase the size of your harvest.
+Everyone and their grandmother seems to be building or buying polytunnels these days, and for good reason.
+They’re an absolutely amazing gardening tool that extends the growing season, protects your garden from the elements, and ultimately increases the size of your harvest.

-And for all of these benefits, you don’t even have to build a permanent structure like a greenhouse!
-About 9/10 people who buy premade polytunnels end up erecting them themselves.
-It’s very simple to do and saves a lot of money compared to hiring a gardening expert or builder to do the job.
+For all of these benefits, you don’t even have to build a permanent structure like a greenhouse!
+About nine out of 10 people who buy premade polytunnels end up erecting them themselves.
+It’s very simple to do and saves a lot of money compared to hiring a gardening expert or builder.

 So if you want to save some cash and boost your harvests, here’s a quick walkthrough that will guide you through the process of building a polytunnel for your plants.

 A polytunnel is best thought of as a frame for your garden.
 It’s usually made from a semi-circular metal frame that spans the length of your garden.
-This frame is typically covered with polythene plastic that’s UV resistant so it lasts quite a while.
+Manufacturers typically cover this frame with UV-resistant polythene plastic, so it lasts quite a while.

 You might be thinking that this would block some valuable sunlight from your crops, but you’d be wrong.
-Over 90% of natural sunlight penetrates the polythene, meaning your plants will get all of the sun that they need.
-In fact, the semi-opaque quality of the plastic actually diffuses the light, meaning you won’t have to worry about plants shading each other as much.
+Over 90% of natural sunlight penetrates the polythene, meaning your plants get all the sun they need.
+In fact, the semi-opaque quality of the plastic actually diffuses the light.
+You won’t have to worry as much about plants shading each other.

-Inside your polytunnel, air will be kept warmer than outside and will not fluctuate in temperature as rapidly as it might outside of the tunnel.
-This means you can adjust the temperature inside your polytunnel and be confident that it will remain stable for quite a while.
+Inside your polytunnel, air stays warmer than outside and doesn’t fluctuate in temperature as rapidly.
+This means you can adjust the temperature inside your polytunnel and feel confident it will remain stable for quite a while.

-In winter, you can keep it even warmer inside by lining the tunnel in bubble wrap to provide further insulation.
+In winter, you can keep it even warmer inside by lining the tunnel in bubble wrap for further insulation.

-The polythene film covering your frame typically lasts around 5-10 years…quite a while.
-Even when it is replaced, the cost is only around 1/4th of what it cost to build the tunnel in the first place.
+The polythene film covering your frame typically lasts around five to 10 years, which is quite a while.
+Even when you replace it, the cost is only around one-quarter of what it cost to build the tunnel in the first place.

 Lay Your Foundations